ragle/searchlight/assets/docs_markdown.md

 *  ```text``` - **string**

-**Description** - Attempts to whether or not a string contains HTML
+**Description** - Attempts to determine whether or not a string contains HTML

 **Returns** - boolean